itzKeerthi/AstronomyCal/README.md

 # AstronomyCal
-creates ics files of astronomical events from the data from astropixels.com and seasky.org
+creates ics files of astronomical events in 2022 from the data from astropixels.com and seasky.org

 # Legal Notice